-Rather than forcing communities to attempt to keep one step ahead of unscrupulous dealers and impatient motorists, the bills would establish criminal sanctions before a dangerous situation arises.
-In addition to criminalizing the possession and use of signal preemption devices, the bills would penalize those who sold the devices except to authorized individuals.
+Rather than forcing communities to attempt to keep one step ahead of unscrupulous dealers and impatient motorists, the bills establish criminal sanctions before a dangerous situation arises.
+In addition to criminalizing the possession and use of signal preemption devices, the bills will penalize those who sell the devices except to authorized individuals.